owl73/westmarch-landol/rules/stats.md

 **CON - 4**

 You start with your hp being equal to 4 less than your constitution.
-You gain 2 per level with a maximum hp of 24.
+You gain 2 per [level](level.md) with a maximum hp of 24.

+##### Healing

+1. Lunch heals a character for 1d6+Level HP.
+Lunch takes 1 hour, requires a safe place, and consumes 1 ration.
+2. A Good Night’s Rest.
+Restores all HP.
+Requires 8 hours of rest, a safe place, a �re or heat source, and consumes 1 ration.
+3. Magical Healing.
+Some spells or potions restore HP.
+Others can heal Injuries.

+If a character has negative HP (i.e. has taken [Lethal Damage](DeathDismemberment.md)), the next Lunch or Good Night’s Rest heals them to 0 and not over 0.

 #### Attack

-Starts at **0** and will increase as you level.
+Starts at **0** and will increase as you [level](level.md).

 Add your attack roll to a d20 to attack something.